dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

   [!code-csharp[](~/tutorials/grpc/grpc-start/sample6/GrpcGreeterClient/Program.cs?name=snippet2&highlight=6)]

-* In the preceding highlighted code, replace the localhost port number `7042` with the `HTTPS` port number specified in *Properties\launchSettings.json of the `GrpcGreeter` service project.
+* In the preceding highlighted code, replace the localhost port number `7042` with the `HTTPS` port number specified in `Properties/launchSettings.json` within the `GrpcGreeter` service project.

 `Program.cs` contains the entry point and logic for the gRPC client.